ByrumLab/proteoDA/README.md

 packages, we can set the defaults we want for our internal package.
 For now, you’ll need to specify them by hand.

-This function invisibly returns the input data/DIAlist, so it can be chained if desired (though you may not want to).
+This function invisibly returns the input data/DAList, so it can be chained if desired (though you may not want to).

 ### Specifying the statistical model

 This is an area where there are some big changes, which hopefully will make it easier to specify more complicated models.
 The first step is to use `add_design()` to add the statistical model.
-Besides the DIAlist, the only argument this function takes in is a formula of the desired statistical model.
+Besides the DAList, the only argument this function takes in is a formula of the desired statistical model.
 In the previous code of the package, this was done by specifying column names, and there were some limitations around model specification (intercept vs. no-intercept, inclusion of interactions,